gojek/consul-envoy-xds/README.md

 ## Using it

-Locally, the service can be configured by setting the environment variables in an `application.yml` file.
+Locally, the services can be configured by setting the environment variables in an `application.yml` file.
 When this file is unavailable, configuration is loaded from the environment variables.
 This is the recommended way to load configuration on production.

 ```
 PORT: 8053